GaryHughes/fixorchestra/README.md

 # Overview

-This repository contains a set of scripts for parsing [FIX protocol](https://www.fixtrading.org/online-specification/) standards representations, comparing them for accuracy and converting between formats.
+This repository contains a set of scripts for parsing [FIX protocol](https://www.fixtrading.org/online-specification/) standards representations, checking them for internal consistency, comparing them for accuracy, and converting between formats.
 It currently supports the [FIX Orchestra](https://www.fixtrading.org/standards/fix-orchestra/) and the [FIX Repository](https://www.fixtrading.org/standards/fix-repository/).

 Orchestrations provided by the FIX Trading Community can be downloaded [here](https://github.com/FIXTradingCommunity/orchestrations).